dzkha/dzkha.github.io/_posts/2019-5-30-Arms-Transfers-Elections.md

 Mean squared error: 26.183%<br/>
 RMS error: 4.99%<br/>
 R2: 0.084<br/><br/>
-So there is some predictive effect, but not good for predicting the outcomes of elections, which are usually close.
+So there may be some minor predictive effect, but not good for predicting the outcomes of elections, which are usually close.
 Below is a graph of the best-fit plane of US sales of military aircraft and armored vehicles versus the incumbent vote percentage for 1950-2018.<br/>

 ![arms](https://raw.githubusercontent.com/dzkha/dzkha.github.io/master/img/arms.png)